 - Hang decorations

-- Put presents under tree
+- Put presents under the tree

-- Do the big Christmas food shopping
+- Do the food shopping for the big day

 - Peel and cut all vegetables and store in sealed containers in the fridge